truenas/documentation/content/SCALE/GettingStarted/Migrate/MigratingFromCORE.md

 After the update completes, reboot the system.
 ![SCALESidegradeReboot](/images/SCALE/SidegradeRestart.png  "Reboot to Finish")

-{{< /tab >}}
-{{< /tabs >}}

 ## Parallel SCALE CLI Commands

 The following CLI commands are available after migrating from CORE to SCALE.
-The CORE equivalent CLI command is provided for reference.
-These commands are intended for diagnostic use.
+The CORE equivalent CLI commands are for reference.
+These commands are for diagnostic use.
 Making configuration changes using the SCALE OS CLI is not recommended.

 | CORE CLI Comand | SCALE CLI Command | Description |
 |-----------------|-------------------|-------------|